Preserved Lemon

 Pro Tips

-- Keep lemons completely submerged in their liquid at all times to prevent mold
+- Keep lemons fully submerged under brine to prevent mold and oxidation

 Origin & Heritage